zoolanders/documentation/02.extensions/zoofilter/01.basics/05.faq/docs.md

 * **Is one field search supported?** <br /> No, the current version of ZOOfilter can only filter the Items by their elements values individually.
 Making a global search is planned for future revisions.

-* **Where the ordering of items on the results page can be changed?** <br /> ZOOfilter inherits ordering from the application default ordering, that you can setup in the application settings: Config tab / Configuration(Global) / Item Order.
+* **Where the ordering of items on the results page can be changed?** <br /> ZOOfilter uses the application default ordering, that you can setup in the application settings: Config tab / Configuration(Global) / Item Order.
 Please note that it will affect the ordering of items in the application as well.
+After the ZOOfilter result is shown, it is possible to use the ordering that is setup in ZOOfilter [Ordring layout](/extensions/zoofilter/basics/integration#results-ordering).